 Ryanair, ‘Facebook selfies,’ cheap flights, and towering cruise ships, now mean that on any given day that there are more visitors than residents in Venice.
 But the majority of visitors are day-trippers, and few stay overnight in the city.
 This means most of them spend their time and their money in the same small areas.

-Venice has 30 million visitors a year, of whom many are grab-and-go day-trippers. or a timeless city no one has any real time for her.
-But in a timeless city no one has any real time for her.
-Many are grab-and-go day-trippers, few venture off the tourist trail to explore side streets and quieter piazzas.
+Venice has 30 million visitors a year, of whom many are grab-and-go day-trippers.
+It is a timeless city where no one has any real time for her.
+Few of the day-trippers venture off the tourist trail to explore side streets and quieter piazzas.